griezma/mypromise/README.md

-Just checking out how promises could be done.
+Wondering how js promises could be done.